Form Section Structure

 Campaign Section Structure

-Weak consumer protections are leaving us in travel cancellation limbo
+Weak travel protections are still leaving consumers in the lurch

 Here's our plan for fairer travel: